How to group and ungroup data

 The group_by

 method groups columnar data into arrays.
 A list of grouping column names defines grouping keys.
 All rows from the input table with the same key values are grouped together.
+The values in the arrays for each group in the output table maintain their order from the input table.

 If no input is supplied to group_by